-Newsround's guide to North Korea
+North Korea: Everything you need to know about the country - CBBC Newsround

 Most North Koreans are extremely poor with things like fridges, washing machines, and even bicycles, hard to come by.

-Many people rely on aid agencies, such as the United Nations, to provide food because there is not enough in the country to eat.
+Many people rely on aid agencies, such as the United Nations, to provide food because there is not enough to eat in the country.

 However, North Koreans who demand more from their government, demand a change in leadership, or those that just try to escape, are brutally punished and sometimes killed.

-An Amnesty International report estimates that hundreds of thousands of people have been put in prison and labour camps, because they have disagreed with the government.
+An Amnesty International report estimated that hundreds of thousands of people have been put in prison and labour camps because they have disagreed with the government.

 North Koreans seem to cheer and praise their leader at big public events but it's difficult to know the reasons for this because it's not possible to speak freely to people living there.

-The North Korean Government says it's because Kim Jong-un is very popular with his people.
+The North Korean government says it's because Kim Jong-un is very popular with his people.

 From an early age, North Koreans are taught that their leaders are like all-powerful gods.